 Enforcement options depend on the nature of the security and the provisions of the security document, amongst other matters.

 Power of sale: A creditor may also exercise its power of sale under the security document (if they have a legal mortgage or if the terms of the security document otherwise permit).
 This permits the creditor to sell the secured asset, without needing to apply to court, and use the proceeds to settle the secured liabilities.
-A receiver or a creditor selling secured assets is obliged to get the best price reasonably obtainable in the circumstances; no public auction is required unless required by the security document.
+A receiver or a creditor selling secured assets is obliged to get the best price reasonably obtainable in the circumstances; no public auction is required unless specified in the security document.
 One advantage of appointing a receiver is that the lender is not usually responsible for the receiver’s conduct.

 Appropriation: Where the security constitutes a “financial collateral arrangement”, under the Financial Collateral Arrangements (No. 2) Regulations 2003, the enforcement option of appropriation is available.
 “Financial collateral” includes cash and financial instruments (including shares); the security arrangement must constitute the requisite degree of “possession or control” to qualify as a “financial collateral arrangement”.
 The remedy of appropriation permits the secured creditor to appropriate (essentially, take possession of) the financial collateral, without applying to court.
 The power depends on the terms of the security document.
 If the value of the financial collateral appropriated exceeds the secured debt, the secured creditor must account to the security provider for the excess.